 Wondering how and when you need to get a Covid Test if you are planning a trip to Israel?
 Currently getting tested while traveling to Israel is still important and required to keep track of the spread of Covid-19.
 This applies whether you are vaccinated or not.
 After a year and a half of social distancing, mask-wearing, and Zooming, life is slowly starting to seem a little more normal.
 But our health and safety are still as important as ever.
 Here’s an explanation on Covid Tests in Israel.

 For a simple way to get a Covid test to your door in Israel before leaving Israel, check our Door to Door PCR Covid Test which is carried out at the location of your choice anywhere in Israel.
 Tests are also available at our Covid test center in Tel Aviv.

-Who needs a Covid Test when travelling to Israel?
+Who needs a Covid Test when traveling to Israel?

 The regulations on who is allowed to travel to Israel are constantly changing.
 For the updated details on who is allowed to travel to Israel, read Covid-19 Update: When Will Travel to Israel Resume?

 Currently, a negative PCR test is necessary upon arrival in Israel.
 However, many airlines and most countries require a negative PCR test before departure as well.
 Continue reading for specific information about the regulations for arrival and departure.

 What’s needed to travel to Israel?
 How to get a Covid Test when arriving in Israel?

 - All people traveling in and out of Israel are required to have 2 or 3 vaccination shots completed within the past 5 months.